Welcome to Transitional Studies at Clover Park Technical College!

 Clover Park Technical College’s Transitional Studies program offers flexible, supportive learning options for adults ready to take the next step in their education and career.
 Whether you're improving your English, finishing high school, or preparing for college or workforce training—we’re here to help.

-New Students: Registration for Summer 2025 classes (ABE, ESL, GED/HS+ Completion) are now open until classes fill up.
+New Students: Registration for Winter 2026 classes (ABE, ESL, GED/HS+ Completion) begins December 2025 and classes start on Monday, Janurary 5, 2026.
 Fill out the .
 For more details, see the "New or Former Student Registration Process" tab below.
 If you have questions, call 253.589.5702 or email TransitionalStudies@cptc.edu.

-- Students returning from Summer 2024, Fall 2024, Winter 2025, or earlier must fill out the as a "Former Student" and talk to a staff member for help.
+- Students returning from Winter 2025, Spring 2025,Ìýor earlier must fill out the as a "Former Student" and talk to a staff member for help.

-Current students: Were you enrolled in Spring 2025?
+Current students: Were you enrolled in Summer 2025?
 Please check-in with a Transitional Studies Staff.Ìý

 Please complete the , if you are: